zimoun/share/structure.md

   * only one `MatCreate` and `MatSetValue` calls a different function per *block*

+Use a classical PETSc `Mat` format seems easier to let PETSc to distribute all the load.

+Moreover, PETSc and `MatSetValue` needs a *band* and it seems easier, once all the blocks are added, i.e. all the *global* and *local* are known to assembly in only one format, letting PETSc handles the distributgion.

  + **attributes**
 	- `shape` : `int[2]` size of the returned `Matrix`